 There is a surge in books, webinars and Youtube events, which will allow you to reach a larger audience while spending much less time or money.

-🟢 Some outsourcing is much cheaper.
-For example, I used to work in a company that outsourced the sales force to Morocco while the headquarters was in Paris, how can I tell you that the salaries were much cheaper.
+- Some outsourcing is much cheaper.
+For example, I used to work in a company that outsourced the sales force to Morocco while the headquarters was in Paris, how can I tell you that the salaries were much lower.

-🟢 You have little or no management to do.
+- You have little or no management to do.
 Managing teams takes time, and a good sales manager is expensive.
-There, you don’t have to wonder anymore, outside sales people are usually experienced and autonomous.
+You don’t have to worry about that anymore, external sales people are generally experienced and autonomous.

-🟢 You don’t pay employer charges on the salaries of the sales people, they are not on permanent contracts, so if they are not good and don’t sell, it doesn’t impact you too much.
-So you take less risk.
+- You don’t pay employer’s contributions on the salaries of the sales representatives, they are not on permanent contracts, so if they are not good and don’t sell, it doesn’t impact you too much.
+You therefore take less risk.

-🔴 A big part of your ROI, your growth, your sales strategies is outsourced.
-And that can be dangerous, especially if you’re just starting out.
-Still, it’s best to have a handle on it.
+- A big part of your ROI, of your growth, of your sales strategies is outsourced.
+And that can be dangerous, especially if you are starting out.
+The best thing is to have control over it.

 Freelancers and business launch: How to get new clients?